BOARD POLICY - 1312.3

 Applicable Programs and Types of Complaints

-- The District's Uniform Complaint Policy and corresponding administrative regulation shall also be used when addressing complaints alleging failure to comply with state and/or federal laws with respect to adult education programs, consolidated categorical aid programs, migrant education, career technical and technical education and career technical and technical training programs, child care and development programs, child nutrition programs,pupil fees and special education programs.
-(5 CCR§ 4610).
+- The District's Uniform Complaint Policy and corresponding administrative regulation shall also be used when addressing complaints alleging failure to comply with state and/or federal laws with respect to adult education programs, consolidated categorical aid programs, migrant education, career technical and technical education and career technical and technical training programs, child care and development programs, child nutrition programs, pupil fees, special education programs, reasonable accommodations for lactating students (5 CCR§ 4610), legal requirements related to the implementation of the local control and accountability plan (Education Code 52075), coursework credit for homeless students, assignment of a student in grades 9-12 to a course without educational content, and physical education instructional minutes for students in elementary school.

-Complaints related to the sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, teacher vacancies and misassignments, intensive instruction and services provided to Cal.
-Educ.
-Code §37254 to pupils who have not passed one or both parts of the high school exit examination after the completion of grade 12, and fees, deposits, or other charges related to participation in a curricular or extracurricular activity shall be investigated pursuant to the District's Alternative Uniform Complaint Policy, BP 1312.3 and corresponding administrative regulation, AR 1312.3.
+Complaints related to the sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, teacher vacancies and misassignments, and fees, deposits, or other charges related to participation in a curricular or extracurricular activity shall be investigated pursuant to the District's Alternative Uniform Complaint Policy, BP 1312.3 and corresponding administrative regulation, AR 1312.3.
 (Cal.
 Educ.
 Code §35186).

 Complaints relating to any other subject matter not otherwise delineated herein, including but not limited to complaints against individual employees should be resolved informally at the relevant school site level or formally by utilization of the District's General Complaint Policy 1312.1, corresponding regulation, AR 1312.1, and corresponding forms.